 Among the topics and questions covered in this book are the following: What does mutual recognition mean in the context of the European Arrest Warrant?
 How can European Union law be invoked by an accused standing trial in a national criminal proceeding?
 When is the Charter of Fundamental Freedoms applicable in national criminal proceedings?
 These and other pertinent questions are dealt with on the basis of an in-depth analysis of the case law of the Court of Justice and legislation.
 In addition, the book challenges the reader to assess the mutual influence of Union law and national criminal law respectively and explains how Union law will prevail in some situations and give full discretion to national criminal law in others.

 The book is unique in the wealth of court decisions and legal instruments it covers.
 This makes European Criminal Law an invaluable source for every European and criminal lawyer (be they practitioner, academic or student).
-This fourth, completely revised edition fully covers Brexit as well as all other developments up to and including spring 2021.
+This fourth, completely revised edition fully covers Brexit as well as all other developments up to 1 May 2021.

 Praise for previous editions: